Input device buying tips

 One possible issue with USB mice is that users who want to have their mouse working in MS-DOS must have USB mouse drivers and USB drivers loaded.

 The mouse type can be an important consideration when looking at a computer mouse.
 The majority of mice today are Optical Mechanical mice, which use a ball and rollers to control the movement of the mouse.
 This is a great solution; however, they can be not as precise as other solutions.
 A new technology that has become widely available is the optical mouse.
 These mice use a light to control the movement of the mouse and are an excellent solution for a mouse.

-One issue that we have received complaints about with the widely available optical mouse from Microsoft is that if a hair gets into the 'eye', the mouse will become erratic and can cause frustration when playing a network game.
-However, it is important to note that this mouse requires no cleaning that is a great feature when compared to the Optical Mechanical mouse that requires cleaning every few months.
+One issue we have received complaints about with the widely available optical mouse from Microsoft is that if a hair gets into the 'eye,' the mouse becomes erratic and can cause frustration when playing a network game.
+However, it is important to note that this mouse requires no cleaning that is a great feature when compared to the optical mechanical mouse that requires cleaning every few months.